pearswick/telegrab/README.md

 Telegrab uses a Python library called Telethon to interact with Telegram's official API.
 Here's what happens when you search for a phone number:

-1. The tool logs into Telegram using your account (that's why you need to enter a verification code the first time)
+1. The tool logs into Telegram using your account (Telegram will send a verification code to your device on first use)

 2. For each phone number you want to check, the tool:
    - Temporarily adds the number as a contact in your Telegram account